 Design Principles for Canvas

-When a learning space or interface is user-friendly, appealing, and intuitive the students are free to focus their full attention on learning.
-But if the space is inconsistent, unappealing, or confusing the learners may spend too much energy trying to figure things out, leaving them frustrated or exhausted when it is time to learn.
+When a learning space or interface is user-friendly, appealing, and intuitive, the students are free to focus their full attention on learning.
+If the space is inconsistent, unappealing, or confusing, the learners may spend too much energy trying to figure things out, leaving them frustrated or exhausted when it is time to learn.
 An effectively designed Canvas course should provide a smooth user experience with little extraneous cognitive load.

 Clear and explicit expectations